SenseTecnic/wotkit-docs/source/index.rst

 ..
-WoTKit Api documentation master file, created by sphinx-quickstart on Wed Jul 31 10:23:52 2013.
+WoTKit API documentation master file, created by sphinx-quickstart on Wed Jul 31 10:23:52 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.